American humor: Literature

 The earliest example of deliberate, skillful and sustained comedy and satire in American literature is 1637's "New English Canaan" by Thomas Morton of Merrymount, who devoted chapters and poems to his wry observations of Native people and English Puritan colonists alike, including a witty comparison of their cultural values that produced surprising and disturbing answers.
 A second example is Benjamin Church's "Entertaining Passages from King Philip's War" (1680s editions, Richard Slotkin, ed.), in which a seasoned frontiersman and friend of Native New Englanders observes the foolish tactics and needless tragedies of the conflict.

 By the 1830s, regional humor became popular across the US, with examples like Augustus Baldwin Longstreet's Georgia Scenes (1835) from the South and Seba Smith's Major Jack Downing series (1830-1850s) from New England.
 Smith was influenced by earlier works by John Neal exhibiting Maine and New England accents and cultural references.

 Later in the nineteenth century, Ernest Hemingway credited Mark Twain as the 'founding father' of American humor.
 Twain remained conscious of his humor's relationship with European counterparts, commenting in 1897 that, "The humorous story is American, the comic story is English, the witty story is French.
 The humorous story depends for its effect upon the manner of the telling; the comic story and the witty story upon the matter."

-This early definition puts emphasis on the performance orientation of American humor, and thereby necessarily the performer her/himself.
+This early definition emphasizes the performance orientation of American humor, and thereby necessarily the performer her/himself.
 Indeed, in his time on the lecture circuit Twain essentially 'performed' many of his works, most notably "The American Vandal Abroad" lecture he gave via the Lyceum Movement before the publication of his breakthrough work The Innocents Abroad.
 Thus, at the root of American humor is the very concept of stand-up comedy itself, and the shift from textual means of conveying humor to that of performance and performer.

 His value notwithstanding, Twain represents only one strain of humor in the United States.
 Another famous American humorist of the 19th century was Ambrose Bierce, whose most famous work is the cynical Devil's Dictionary.
 Popular humorists who spanned the late 19th and early 20th centuries included Samuel Minturn Peck (1854–1938), who wrote My Sweetheart, and Hayden Carruth (1862–1932), who wrote Uncle Bentley and the Roosters.
 Early 20th-century American humorists included members of the Algonquin Round Table (named for the Algonquin Hotel), such as Dorothy Parker, SJ Perelman and Robert Benchley.
 In more recent times popular writers of American humor include P. J. O'Rourke, Louis (L) Harding, Erma Bombeck, and Dave Barry.

-There has also been a history of using humor in children's books, sometimes using rhymed text.
+There has also been a history of humor in children's books, sometimes with rhyming text.
 Popular choices include Dr. Seuss and Ogden Nash.